bensmithett/coexist/README.md

 A pattern for unobtrusively server-rendering JS views when using non-JS frameworks.

-Render JSON to HTML in a JS edge worker or reverse proxy.
+Render JSON to HTML using JS in an edge worker or reverse proxy.
 Let your preferred non-JS backend handle literally everything else.

 ![](./docs/diagram.png)